chrismurrph/cljs-translator/PROJECT_SUMMARY.md

 - Optional file output with proper formatting
 - Ready for iterative development of more complex patterns
 - Project set up for GitHub repository (electric-to-reframe)
+- Tests can use direct DOM forms for cleaner test code